 Admission Requirements

-• Employment as a Teacher of Record with a provisional license or placed in an internship
+- Employment as a teacher of record with a provisional license, special education paraprofessional, or placement in an internship setting

 Faculty